Robert Waley: War service

-Waley enlisted late in WWI as he neared aged 30 and gave his occupation as a company manager.
-He served in the Flying Corps and was promoted from Private to Sergeant during his period short service.
-He was returned to Australia just before war's end for duty at the Central Flying School Australia but was almost immediately discharged.
+Waley enlisted late in WWI as he neared age 30 and gave his occupation as a company manager.
+He served in the Flying Corps and was promoted from Private to Sergeant during his short service period.
+He was returned to Australia just before the war's end for duty at the Central Flying School Australia but was almost immediately discharged.